Post job

 A litigation paralegal is a specialist who is responsible for assisting attorneys throughout the trial process.
 On the plaintiff side, litigation paralegals conduct initial client interviews and legal research for case preparations.
 They assist with the preliminary examinations of witnesses and jury selection in the courtroom.
 Litigation paralegals often assist attorneys with case settlements and help identify issues for appeals.
 They must also possess excellent skills in verbal and written communication and should have great attention in detail.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that legal secretary responsibilities requires skills like "litigation," "legal correspondence," "dictation," and "law firm."
-But a service officer might use skills, such as, "customer service," "financial services," "patrol," and "veterans."
+For example, resumes show us that legal secretary responsibilities requires skills like "litigation," "legal correspondence," "dictation," and "law firm."
+But a service officer might use other skills in their typical duties, such as, "customer service," "financial services," "patrol," and "veterans."

 Paralegals are law firm or legal department employees who work on cases with lawyers.
 They handle different activities, usually administrative or clerical, such as organizing and maintaining files, updating records, and managing correspondences, among others.
 Paralegals also handle different activities directly related to active cases being worked on by lawyers in the firm or department.
 They assist lawyers on cases by preparing materials needed for trials, conducting legal research, verifying trial facts, helping during interviews, getting statements from those involved in the case, and creating presentation materials.
 Paralegals should have knowledge of laws and should be familiar with landmark cases.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a legal secretary is likely to be skilled in "legal correspondence," "dictation," "scheduling appointments," and "transcription," while a typical litigation paralegal is skilled in "discovery responses," "mediation," "excellent organizational," and "affidavits."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a legal secretary is likely to be skilled in "legal correspondence," "dictation," "scheduling appointments," and "transcription," while a typical litigation paralegal is skilled in "discovery responses," "mediation," "excellent organizational," and "affidavits."

-Litigation paralegals are known to earn similar educational levels when compared to legal secretaries.
-Additionally, they're 2.0% more likely to graduate with a Master's Degree, and 3.4% more likely to earn a Doctoral Degree.
+Litigation paralegals earn the best pay in the professional industry, where they command an average salary of $64,050.
+Legal secretaries earn the highest pay from the professional industry, with an average salary of $49,727.litigation paralegals typically earn similar educational levels compared to legal secretaries.
+Specifically, they're 2.0% more likely to graduate with a Master's Degree, and 3.4% more likely to earn a Doctoral Degree.